Minneapolis Robbery Attorneys

 Levels of Robbery Charges in Minnesota

 - Aggravated robbery in the second degree.
-Minnesota Statutes § 609.245 describes aggravated robbery in the second degree as using force or threats to take someone’s property, with or without hurting them, and while implying that you possess a dangerous weapon like a knife or firearm.
+Minnesota Statutes § 609.245 describes this as using force or threats to take someone’s property while implying possession of a dangerous weapon like a knife or firearm.

-- The penalties for aggravated robbery in the second degree can include up to 15 years in prison and/or up to $30,000 in fines.
+- Penalties can include up to 15 years in prison and/or up to $30,000 in fines.

 - Aggravated robbery in the first degree.
-Minnesota Statutes § 609.245 describes aggravated robbery in the first degree (also called ‘armed robbery’ in some contexts) as using force or threats to take someone’s property, with or without hurting them, and while wielding or inflicting harm with a dangerous weapon like a knife, baton, or firearm.
+Minnesota Statutes § 609.245 describes this charge, also known as 'armed robbery,' as using force or threats to take someone’s property while wielding or inflicting harm with a dangerous weapon.

-- The penalties for armed robbery can include up to 20 years in prison and/or up to $35,000 in fines.
+- Penalties include up to 20 years in prison and/or up to $35,000 in fines.

 Defense Strategies Against Robbery Charges